Yazeed-Idris/rest-countries-api-with-color-theme-switcher/README.md

 - [Stack Overflow](https://stackoverflow.com/) - This site is the first place I look for answers about a problem I'm facing.
-- [React Dev](https://react.dev/) - The React dev site was very helpful in my learning experience with react
+- [React Dev](https://react.dev/) - The React dev site was very helpful in my learning experience with react.

 ## Author